alexandregressier/spring-microservices-poc/README.md

 # Spring Microservices PoC

-A proof of concept (PoC) demonstrating the capabilities of Spring Boot for building microservices-based applications
+A proof of concept (PoC) demonstrating the relevance of Spring for building a microservices-based application.

 ## Sources